Who can study abroad?

 Other offices/departments on campus (i.e. Norris, Financial Aid, etc.) may require a separate release in order for them to release their specific records.
 Check with those departments directly for their requirements.

 How will we stay in touch?

-It is important to discuss plans for communication with your student before he or she leaves the country.
+It is important to discuss plans for communication with your student before they leave the country.

-The first step is to plan when and how your student will contact you upon arrival in his or her host country.
-Depending where the student is studying, the easiest way may be to purchase a phone and phone card in country.
+The first step is to plan when and how your student will contact you upon arrival in their host country.
+Depending on where the student is studying, the easiest way may be to purchase a phone and phone card in country.
 Please be patient.
 It often takes time for students to purchase a phone and get internet access in their housing abroad.